espressif/esp-idf/docs/en/api-guides/ble/overview.rst

 :link_to_translation:`zh_CN:[中文]`

-This document provides an architecture overview of the Bluetooth stack in ESP-IDF and some quick links to related documents and application examples.
+This document provides an architecture overview of the Bluetooth Low Energy (Bluetooth LE) stack in ESP-IDF and some quick links to related documents and application examples.

 .. only:: esp32